FMJansen/fmjansen.com/_posts/2022-02-21-accessibility-design-strategies.md

 3. It leads to [innovation](https://www.bbc.co.uk/programmes/w3cszmtp) and an easier-to-use product for everyone
 4. it decreases the amount of ‘unnecessary’ customer support requests[^2]
 5. For a lot of ‘new’[^3] products, it will become [legally required in the EU](https://ec.europa.eu/social/main.jsp?catId=1202), so it decreases legal risks
-6. Doing it from the start is not that difficult[^4], but it does reduce costs later on, due to fewer bugs and complaints
+6. Doing it from the start is not that difficult[^4], while it does reduce costs later on, due to fewer bugs and complaints
 7. It includes people, which is just nice and probably ethical

 So I’d say it’s a no-brainer: we should definitely design accessible products.
 But how do we ensure we make our products accessible?